jcm155/smash-ultimate-randomizer/README.md

 -Settings to only generate one type of stage, such as large or tournament-legal stages.
 -Option to select how many stage options are generated
 -Customizable max number of players
 -Option to make results appear multi-colored
+-Option to include Battlefield and Omega forms
+-Customizable 'Ban list' for characters or stages which ensures that they won't be selected -Adjustable tournament legality for stricter or less strict rulesets

+### Version History:

 #### Version 1.0.0 (5/21/2020):
 -Released desktop version